 - Seattle meets San Francisco.
 Just north of First Hill and the main campus, this is one of Seattle's most lively and diverse neighborhoods.
 Houses, apartments and mansions surround the popular Broadway shopping area where you can find vintage clothing, book boutiques and several cafes.
 The Asian Art Museum is tucked away in Volunteer Park, a large community hub offering a dog park and a Conservatory.

 - Beacon Hill

-- El Centro de la Raza helps give the neighborhood its soul.
-The "Center for the People" celebrated its 25th anniversary in 1997.
+- Beacon Hill is primarily residential but is not very far from First Hill.
+With a Light Rail stop in the middle of the neighborhood, there are many shops and restaurants located on 15th Avenue.
+Jefferson Park and its 18 hole golf course are located at the top of the Hill.
+El Centro de la Raza helps give the neighborhood its soul.
 El Centro since has created vital programs used by thousands of Latinos and other minorities.
 Its food bank serves several hundred local families a week.
 Its day-care center offers a bilingual education to preschool children.
-The center also offers English classes, an employment placement and job development program and houses other community-based groups.
 The neighborhood's ethnicity is remarkable, even for Seattle.

 - This artsy neighborhood known as "Funky Fremont" is filled with great shops and 50's and 60's kitsch (check out the statue of Lenin and the Fremont Rocket).
 This wonderful spot has not yet been discovered by tourists and is truly a Seattle community.
 The Sunday Fremont Market is well known in the area.
 Finding an apartment in Fremont can be a challenge.
 Average rent is much the same as Green Lake and Wallingford.